storageos/storageos.github.io/_includes/operator/reference.md

 kubectl create -f $CR_DEFINITION
 ```

-Even the CR.yaml file is deployed in a different NS, StorageOS will be deployed
+Note that StorageOS will be deployed in the storageos NameSpace, irrespective
-in the `storageos` NameSpace.
+of any NameSpace defined within the CR yaml.